Validation

 4Should you wish to create a database constraint to prevent possible violations of a uniqueness validation using the

-option that you can use to define whether the uniqueness constraint will be case sensitive, case insensitive, or respects default database collation.
-This option defaults to respects default database collation.class Person < ApplicationRecord validates :name, uniqueness: { case_sensitive: false } end
+:case_sensitiveoption that you can use to define whether the uniqueness constraint will be case sensitive, case insensitive, or respects default database collation.
+This option defaults to respects default database collation.class Person < ApplicationRecord validates :name, uniqueness: { case_sensitive: false } end1

 2